Ewelinadur/Testing_Onet/readme.md

 The aim of the ProjectSeleniumED is to test the possibility of sign up and log in to email in op.pl domain at the www.onet.pl website.
-Project includes 7 tests.\
+Project includes 8 tests.\
-Tests include input occupied and accepted login and different combination of password.
+Tests include input occupied and accepted login, different combination of password and onactive email address.

 **Software requirements**